ping/libby-calibre-plugin/README.md

 - Hide Ebooks: Don't list ebook loans
 - Prefer Open Formats: Choose DRM-free formats if available
 - Hide books already in library: Hide loans that are already in your library
-- Verbose Logs: Enable more verbose logging for debugging

 ## Usage